Mathematical Foundations of Complex Tonality

+One can think of the note representing the underlying key (in this case, $C$) as being given in the form of a structureless monad, represented by the tone unity.
+But set in a larger context, this note itself can be given structure.
+It may be helpful to introduce a chemical analogy.
+The note $C$ corresponds to the completed shell corresponding to an inert gas, such as argon.
+The creation of a scale, in this analogy, is represented by the addition of electrons, one by one, until the next shell is complete, corresponding to the note $C'$.

-It is interesting to note that Isaac Newton seems to have been in favour of the just system but preferred a version of the scheme based on the Dorian mode on account of the symmetric arrangement of the atoms arising in that case \cite{Bibby}.
+It is interesting to note that Isaac Newton seems to have been in favour of the just system but preferred a version of the scheme based on the Dorian mode on account of the symmetric arrangement of the atoms arising in that case (Bibby 2003).
+It may be that Newton was attracted to the fact that the aggregation sequence forms a palindrome in this mode.
+In any case it would be interesting to pursue the theory of modes arising in the present context from the point of view of the algebraic combinatorics of words, in the spirit of Dominguez, Clampitt and Noll (2009), $\check{\rm{Z}}$abka (2011), Clampitt (2017), Clampitt and Noll (2018), Clampitt (2019), and others.

 Inspection of the modal scales leads to another method for arriving at the accidentals of the chromatic scale.
 The resulting values for $D_\flat $, $E_\flat $, $A_\flat$, and $B_\flat$ are consistent with the values we had tentatively recorded at \eqref{flat scale}.
-We obtain $B_\flat= XZYXYZ = \frac{16}{15}$ for the Dorian mode, $B_\flat= ZXYXZY = \frac{16}{15}$ for the Phrygian, $B_\flat= XYZXYZ = \frac{16}{15}$ for the Mixolydian, $B_\flat= XZYXZY = \frac{16}{15}$ for the Aeolian, and $B_\flat= ZXYZXY = \frac{16}{15}$ for the Locrian.
+We obtain $B_\flat= XZYXYZ = \frac{16}{9}$ for the Dorian mode, $B_\flat= ZXYXZY = \frac{16}{9}$ for the Phrygian, $B_\flat= XYZXYZ = \frac{16}{9}$ for the Mixolydian, $B_\flat= XZYXZY = \frac{16}{9}$ for the Aeolian, and $B_\flat= ZXYZXY = \frac{16}{9}$ for the Locrian.